Olsenben77/D8-Nite---Ben-Henry-Lloyd-Owen/README.md

 Now on the Girls night side, the user will select the restaurant and bar.
 ![Dinner](img/girlsdinner.png)

+User can also view the current weather.
+The app geo-locates the user's location.

 ## User Story

 AS AN adventurous and fun loving user